drrdrem/drrdrem.github.io/_posts/2019-08-14-Mathematics of Machine Learning Summer School - Bandits.md

   - \usepackage{algorithm2e}
 ---

-Bandits' problems are named after Casino.

-The bandits' problems can be formatted as following:
+In the past few decades, machine learning was more focusing on how to analyze the past data to use them on future data, while the next decade, Kenvein think it will be more conversation and interaction.
+Bandits can hence close the loop on inferences and data collection to balance the exploration and exploitation to optimally complete a task.
+Bandits' problem is named after Casino, which is a way to find a optimal policy to pull down slot machines.
+The bandits' problems can be generally modeled as following:

 {% include pseudocode.html id="1" code="
 \begin{algorithm}
 \caption{General Bandits' Problems}
 \begin{algorithmic}
-\Require $n$ arms
+\Require $n$ arms of slot machines
 \PROCEDURE{GeneralBandits}{$n$}
     \FOR{$t =1, ..., T$}
         \STATE Algorithms pull arm $I_t \in [n] := \{1, 2, ..., n\}$